I've been working professionally with dogs for over a decade. I'm a former veterinarian assistant and currently a certified dog trainer.

 This section is dedicated to you, the dog owner, to learn how to pick up your companion correctly.
 This is how we were taught to pick up puppies and small dogs when I worked for a veterinary hospital when we had to place them on the examination table or carry them from their runs to the hospital area to prep them for surgery.

-Please get familiar with the process first before trying to pick up your puppy or dog for the very first time, as you want your puppy or small dog to learn how it feels to being held too with some baby steps.
+Please get familiar with the process first before trying to pick up your puppy or dog for the very first time, as you want your puppy or small dog to learn how it feels to be held in baby steps.

 How to Pick up Your Dog Properly